 Step 2: Character

 Once you have a basic structure to work from, you’ll want to delve deeper into your characters, including your narrator and/or your point of view characters.
 I find it’s best to extract information about your character from your story first, and then develop your character further from those “story constants”.
-You can find more information on how to do this on pages 55-60 of The One Page Novel Textbook.
+The course, How to be the Heroine of Your Own Story can show you how to accomplish this simply and strategically.

 Character Development Resources